 Innovation Fellows Program

 The Innovation Fellows Program has the goal of accelerating the process of commercializing university research.
-It aims to foster entrepreneurship among graduate students, postdoctoral fellows, and young faculty — the research personnel who work directly with faculty investigators to conduct scientific experiments, solve problems and innovate.
+It aims to foster entrepreneurship among graduate students, postdoctoral fellows, and research assistants — the research personnel who work directly with faculty investigators to conduct scientific experiments, solve problems and innovate.
 The contributions of such individuals are crucial for moving faculty research toward commercialization; thus, this program aligns well with a major goal of the Swartz Center for Entrepreneurship at Carnegie Mellon University: encouraging the successful commercialization of university research to benefit our communities.

 Components of the Innovation Fellows Program include: